A trip through the lands of Tarkovsky, Bergman, and so many others |

 Across the pond Chaplin and Keaton are making far less weird masterpieces about this time (Modern Times,The General), but let’s stick with European strangeness, specifically that hailing from Spain.
 Here Luis Bunuel has managed to hang out with Dali a bit too long and accidentally produces Un Chien Andalou, a surreal movie to surmount all surreal movies.
 This does seem like a student project by a guy who has seen too many artsy short films, but hey, it was the first, and its got some hella weird imagery.
 Bunuel then continues to make weird surreal cinema for decades, eventually getting around to laugh-out-loud family favorites such as The Discrete Charm of the Bourgeoisie.
 Basically, if you are in the mood for surrealism, then this guy can hook you up.

 As fun as Bunuel’s surrealism can be, sometimes you just want to stick to the weight and tragedies of the real world.
 Well then, fine, just go be morose in the reality of post WWII Italy.
 Yes indeed, Italian Neorealism is where its at.
 Umberto D and Bicycle Thieves are the ones that I know should be seen, and I cant help but squeeze in a mention of Ikiru by Kurosawa here as well (ah, but you must see Kurosawa!
 Too many of his movies deserve mention, at the very least the grand truth-mocking treatise that is Rashomon).
-Still, there is only so much hard real-world reality you can take - luckily Fellini’s comes in later and slowly merges Italian Neorialism with very personal surrealism.
+And wait, Neo?
+Realism?
+That’s right, let’s skip on straight to the French New Wave baby!
+Yeah, like so much in this little letter the classics are classics for a reason, and French New Wave favorites such as Breathless and The 400 Blows.
+Still, there is only so much hard real-world reality you can take - luckily Fellini did come in and merged Italian Neorialism with very personal surrealism.
 Another person more of whose movies I should watch, but at least I can say 8 1/2 is wholly enjoyable.

 But lets say you want your surrealism with a dose of psychoanalysis and strangely menacing Americana.
 Two words: David Lynch.
 Let’s get this out of the way: Lynch’s hair is amazing.
 Did he start my appreciation for nonconformal hair?
 It’s possible.
 Eraserhead, his incredibly weird movie about city and family oppression and fear in the mind of a young artist featuring a weird worm baby and an actual eraserhead, is also notable for crazy hair.
 But for real, Mulholland Drive is another one of my favorite movies - a story that makes perfect sense in dream logic, the true realization of the promise of surrealism in cinema, a modern film so vivid with color and character your eyes feel drunk.
 Its predecessor, Lost Highway, is also in that vein and also has Nick Cage, so it’s pretty much a must see.
 But if the vivid color and subversion of quintessentially American naivette is more exciting to you than Nick Cage, then Blue Velvet is definitely where you will get the most thrills.